 Health & Safety Receiverships are an effective tool to restore vacant properties.
 There are many vacant residential and industrial properties across California that are half-built or abandoned with no useful purpose.
 These vacant properties are not only an eyesore for the surrounding community but also pose a threat to the health, safety and welfare of the neighborhood.
 The existence of a vacant property boosts crime and vandalism, contributes to neighborhood decline, negatively affects surrounding property values, creates a public nuisance and requires costly code and police enforcement.
 A vacant residential property may become a haven for criminal conduct and a vacant industrial site may become an illicit dump.
 When a vacant property is left unsecured, resourceful trespassers can easily take over the property which can lead to an increase in fires and crime.
 Vermin also make their home in the vacant space and spread throughout the neighborhood.
 A court-appointed Receiver can be a remedy for these vacant properties.

-Health and Safety Receiverships are a valuable remedy to alleviate blight and restore problematic properties within a community.
-A Health and Safety Receiver is a neutral third-party appointed by the court to take temporary control over substandard properties to resolve any potential health and safety threats.
+Health and Safety Receiverships are an extremely valuable remedy to alleviate blight and to restore problematic properties within a community or neighborhood.
+A Health and Safety Receiver is a neutral third-party appointed by the court to take temporary control over substandard properties with the intent of resolving any potential health and safety threats.
 A Receiver is responsible for repairs and restoration to the property and to ensure that the property is transformed back into a safe and habitable dwelling.
-Health and Safety Receiverships can successfully rehabilitate distressed properties when the home owner is unable to remedy the code violations on their own.
-Health and Safety Receiverships are very effective to bring a property into compliance with building and housing codes while also providing residents a safe place to stay while the rehab project is underway.
+Health and Safety Receiverships can successfully rehabilitate distressed properties when the home owner is unable to remedy the code violations on his or her own.
+Health and Safety Receiverships are a very effective solution to bring a property into compliance with building and housing codes while also providing residents a safe place to stay while the rehab project is underway.